victorubieto/victorubieto.github.io/_posts/2026-03-25-spherical-fibonacci-grids.md

 Using any pair of basis vectors ($b_k, b_{k+1}$) we can obtain a parallelogram area called **unit cell**.
 By definition the unit cell does not contain any point in its interior.

-Using a common linear algebra rule, we can compute the area of the parallelogram by doing the determinant of the matrix composed by the basis vectors of that parallelogram.

-<aside><p>A detail video demonstrating it can be found [here](https://youtu.be/n-S63_goDFg).</p></aside>
+Using a common linear algebra rule, we can compute the area of the parallelogram by doing the determinant of the matrix composed by the basis vectors of that parallelogram. {% sidenote 'video-expl' 'A detail video demonstrating it can be found [here](https://youtu.be/n-S63_goDFg).' %}

 $$M =
 \begin{bmatrix}